Quick Answer

 Real-world example: a neighborhood café

-She updates her menu every few months.
+Consider a small café with a rotating seasonal menu.
+The owner updates the menu every few months.
 Sometimes it is just one price change.
 Sometimes a full refresh.

-Before using QR codes, she frequently reprinted menus.
+Before using QR codes, they frequently reprinted menus.
 The cost added up.
 Old menus lingered.

 Do QR code menus enhance or detract from the dining experience?